 Sciences Po Law School is a small, dynamic and international scientific community.
 The PhD students who have offices within the university can very easily engage with faculty members and visiting professors.
 They are encouraged to participate in the scientific activities of the School (seminars, symposiums, conferences) and can contribute to their design and organization, as long as their participation enriches their research.

-- The PhD students in D1 and in certain cases, in D3, assist a professor and can teach a seminar course, to gain pedagogical experience.
-These activities remain limited in order to avoid affecting their research.
+- The Doctoral candidates teach one or two courses per year, to gain pedagogical experience.
+These activities remain limited in order to avoid affecting their research

-- The PhD students have access to courses and scientific activities offered by other schools and departments of Sciences Po.
+- The Doctoral candidates have access to courses and scientific activities offered by other schools and departments of Sciences Po

-Students who successfully defend their thesis are awarded the Sciences Po PhD in Law degree by the Sciences Po PhD Department.
+Students who successfully defend their thesis are awarded the Sciences Po PhD in Law degree by Sciences Po School of Research.
 This national degree confers the rank of Doctor in Law.